-- June 3, 2018

-Cahill's sister was murdered in the 1980s.
-A family member was eventually arrested in that case but he understands what the 36-year-old victim's family is going through.
+Cahill's sister was murdered in the 1980's so he understands what the 36-year-old victim's family is going through.
 He hopes the reward is large enough that criminals take notice.
 "Maybe they're gonna roll over on someone they didn't like that much anyway and this family can have closure to a case that's unsolved," said Cahill.

 "Our family is still sitting in a place almost three years later without having access to his autopsy report, toxicology report, to any of the police investigations because the case is still open and the Sheriff's department can't share any of that with us.
 So, this is incredible," said Beach's dad, Keith.

 Jeff was visiting Long Beach when he was murdered on July 4th weekend of 2015.
 The new reward amount gives his mother hope that somebody does care.
 "Sometimes, I feel like I'm on a roller coaster.
 One day, I will have a high and another day it all kind of comes crashing down when you remember," said Jeff's mom, Laurie.

 If you have any information on the murder of Jeff Beach, you can remain anonymous and submit a tip to Crime Stoppers of Puget Sound via the P3 Tips App on your phone or at www.P3Tips.com.
 You can also go to www.P3Tips.com to send the information to law enforcement via Crime Stoppers.

 Pacific County Sheriff Scott Johnson is making a personal appeal for tips to solve the murder of Jeff Beach on July 4th weekend in 2015.
 "Very frustrating.
 Every day we go to work, this is on our minds,” said Sheriff Johnson.
 The 36-y